-While most cats will simply bat at and maybe chew on the ribbon, there are cats that opt to eat the ribbon.
-Ingesting ribbon can have potentially deadly consequences for your cat.
+While most cats will simply bat at and maybe chew on the ribbon, there are cats who opt to eat the object.
+Ingesting such items can have potentially deadly consequences for your cat.

 Why Is Ribbon Dangerous For Cats?

-The direction of the barbs of the tongue don’t allow a cat to spit anything out, they have to swallow.
-So if a cat has an end of ribbon caught on his tongue, he will have to swallow the entire ribbon.
+The direction of the barbs of the tongue don’t allow a cat to easily spit anything out–they usually have to swallow.
+So if a cat has an end of ribbon caught on their tongue, they may end up swallowing the entire ribbon.

-When cats eat ribbon or long, thread-like items, there are a couple of things that can happen.
+When cats eat ribbon or long, thread-like items, a few things can happen.
 If the piece is small enough, your cat may pass it or vomit it back up.
 This is a lucky scenario for a cat who eats ribbon.

 Linear foreign bodies develop in cats when they eat ribbon.
 This means one end of the ribbon is lodged somewhere in your cat’s GI tract while the rest of it is trying to get passed through.
-As your cat’s intestinal tract tries to move along the trapped ribbon, the intestine plicates, or bunches up.
+As your cat’s intestinal tract tries to move the trapped ribbon along, the intestine plicates, or bunches up.

-In extreme situations, the intestine can be working so hard that it rips near the plication, allowing GI waste to enter into the abdominal cavity.
+In extreme situations, the intestine can work so hard that it rips near the plication, allowing GI waste to enter into the abdominal cavity.
 This can result in death if not treated.

 Linear foreign bodies are a surgical emergency in cats.
-The longer your cat has the linear foreign body lodged in his GI tract, the bigger the health risks become.
+The longer your cat has a linear foreign body, like ribbon, lodged in their GI tract, the bigger the health risks become.

 Prevention is key when it comes to life or death surgeries caused by ribbons or any other linear foreign bodies.
-Do not let your cat play with ribbon on her own.
-If you have any ribbon toys that you like to use to play with your cat, make sure they are securely put away whenever you are not home.
+Do not let your cat play with ribbon on their own.
+If you have any stringy toys that you like to use to play with your cat, make sure they are securely put away whenever you are not home.

-If you suspect your cat has still eaten ribbon, contact your veterinarian ASAP.
-Your vet may have you monitor your cat for a few hours to see if it passes naturally or they may have you come in immediately to get x-rays and determine a course of treatment.
+If you suspect your cat has eaten ribbon or stringy material, contact your veterinarian ASAP.
+Your vet may have you monitor your cat for a few hours to see if it passes naturally, or they may have you come in immediately to get x-rays and determine a course of treatment.